alvinliu0/HumanGaussian/README.md

     year={2023}
 }
 ```
-Besides, since the idea of simultaneously denoising RGB and depth for joint distribution learning is largely inspired the work [HyperHuman](https://github.com/snap-research/HyperHuman), please also kindly cite the paper if you find it helpful or use the pretrained model for SDS:
+Besides, since the idea of simultaneously denoising RGB and depth for joint distribution learning is largely inspired by the work [HyperHuman](https://github.com/snap-research/HyperHuman), please also kindly cite the paper if you find it helpful or use the pretrained model for SDS:
 ```
 @article{liu2023hyperhuman,
     title={HyperHuman: Hyper-Realistic Human Generation with Latent Structural Diffusion},